Vivid (song)

 "Vivid" is a song by Electronic, the eighth single released by the group.
 It was released in April 1999 by Parlophone in Britain and by Virgin in Germany.
 "Vivid" reached #17 on the UK Singles Chart.

 Recording

 The song was recorded by full-time members Sumner and Marr with Doves bassist Jimi Goodwin and Black Grape drummer Jed Lynch.
-An early version of the song was written by Marr, before Sumner altered some of the words and the melody.
+An early version of the song was written and sung by Marr, before Sumner added some of the words and the melody.
 The finished album version is in fact the demo, although subsequent production by Arthur Baker and his programming collaborator Merv de Peyer included a sampled loop which runs throughout the track in tandem with the kit drums.

+This track and 'Prodigal Son' are the first examples of Johnny Marr's lyrics on a record, before his future ventures with 'The Healers'.

 Formats

 Like their last two singles ("For You" and "Second Nature"), "Vivid" was issued on two Compact Discs, and also on 12" vinyl in the UK.
 The principal B-side was "Radiation", a seven-minute instrumental co-credited to Arthur Baker.